abby-ux/abby-ux/README.md

 CS Student at Northeastern University
 -------------------------------------

 I love working on web development, mostly using Adobe products, CSS, HTML, and Node.js.
-I am working to mastern the MERN techstack.
+I am working to master the MERN techstack.
 I'm currently trying to learn how to integrate MongoDB with my backend for my newest project, an interactive karaoke game application.

 * 🌍  I'm based in Boston